OSHA Field Safety and Health Management System (SHMS) Manual

 1. Self-monitoring is required when:

-3. At least one of the following is true:
+3. At least one of the following is true: (One of the below)

-2. The chemical is a carcinogen.
+2. The chemical is a carcinogen or a sensitizer.

-1. Covered Employees are not in the immediate area where work is being conducted.
+1. Covered employees are not in the immediate area where work is being conducted.

 2. Self-Monitoring for Noise

-4. Self-Monitoring for Other Physical Hazards
+4. Self-Monitoring for Other Physical or Biological Hazards

-6. Exposure Records
+11. Exposure Records

 Covered Employees will have access to their own employee exposure records without the need for submitting a formal, written request for the records.